RJI statement on January 6th Attack on U.S. Capitol-January 8, 2021

 By Lisa Rea, President, Restorative Justice International

-We have witnessed a violent attack on our U.S. Capitol on January 6, 2020 which most in this country would not have predicted was possible.
+We have witnessed a violent attack on our U.S. Capitol on January 6th which most in this country would not have predicted was possible.
 That assault involved hundreds of supporters of the U.S. sitting president because the event was sponsored by him.
 He incited the violence and attack by his very words.
-For the U.S. Capitol to suffer such a violent attack and for Americans to witness this violence on television left us stunned and angry wondering if this could really be our country being attacked—from the inside.
+For the U.S. Capitol to suffer such a violent attack and for Americans to witness this violence on television left us stunned and angry wondering if this could really be the United States being attacked—from the inside.
 Some call it a coup d’état which I believe is correct.
 That is a serious offense.
 It is most assuredly domestic terror.

 Most in this country were relieved to see 2020 pass thinking that the new year with a new president-elect, Joe Biden, would make all the difference.
 The election of Joe Biden will make all the difference to this nation’s future, but we must not forget for even a moment that the person still in power has more power than we knew.
 His power is based on those voters who continue to support him but even more important to understand is that the president’s power is sustained by the public officials who still stand by him and enable his every move.
 These supporters include a small group of Congress members, and those left in his cabinet, and some state public officials including local office holders, and even members of law enforcement.

 Because of this the United States is in dangerous territory as we start 2021.
 Now we must demand that those who have supported this sitting president who are public officials stand down for the good of the country.
 It, of course, requires condemning the violence but that condemnation of the violence is not valid without identifying the source of the attack and how it came to be.
 Words have meaning and the words used by this sitting president for over four years have bred hatred amongst us and violence culminating in the attack on the U.S. Capitol on January 6.